JoshuaOndieki/full-contact/README.md

 ## How to use this project
 1. Clone this repo
-2. Create a virtualenv and pip install requirements with `pip install requirements.txt`
+2. Create a virtualenv and pip install requirements with `pip install -r requirements.txt`
 3. launch app with `python app.py`
 4. You can now search contacts from Full Contact database.